Father · Son · Holy Spirit

 God the Son

-Jesus Christ is the eternal Son of God who became human — not temporarily or partially, but fully and permanently.
+Jesus Christ is the eternal Son of God who became human — fully and permanently.
 He is God's fullest, clearest, most personal word to humanity.
-"Anyone who has seen me has seen the Father."
-(John 14:9)
+"Anyone who has seen me has seen the Father." — John 14:9

 The Personality of Jesus — God With a Human Face

 Because Jesus is fully human, He has a personality — specific, consistent, and unlike any other in history.
 He wept at Lazarus's tomb (John 11:35).
 He burned with anger at the money-changers (Matt 21:12).
 He was moved with compassion at every encounter with suffering (Mark 1:41).
-He laughed (surely).
-He enjoyed meals and parties enough that enemies called him a "glutton and a drunkard" (Matt 11:19).
 He was tender with broken people and fierce with religious hypocrites.
 He is the most fully alive human being who ever lived — and He is also God.

 💡